Beijing's growing pains mirror global population boom

 But building a new city means good planning is vital.

-Officials in Beijing said in mid-October the government plans to pump 10 billion yuan over five years into Tongzhou to connect it by highway to the international airport, and build a university campus and a children's hospital, making it a "magnetic pole" for development.
+Officials in Beijing said in mid-October the government plans to pump 10 billion yuan $1.6 billion (1.0 billion pound) over five years into Tongzhou to connect it by highway to the international airport, and build a university campus and a children's hospital, making it a "magnetic pole" for development.

 It might take more than that.